 Hotels in Pisa are somewhat thin on the ground for a city of its size, perhaps a side effect of the destination being so popular with day-trippers.
-There are some excellent options though, with a number of four- and five-star hotels crammed lovingly into the towering buildings that line the city centre streets.
-Most hotels are locally owned and managed, however you will find brands names such as Golden Tulip, NH Hoteles and AC Hotels by Marriott in the city.
+There are some excellent options though, with a number of four- and five-star hotels crammed into the towering buildings that line the city centre streets.
+Most hotels are locally owned and managed, however you will find brand names such as Golden Tulip, NH Hoteles and AC Hotels by Marriott in the city.

 As the attractions of Pisa are packed into the easily navigable and compact centre, you may prefer to stay in central Pisa hotels.

-However, budget hotels are easier to find in the suburbs and on the outskirts of the city, where you'll find charming guesthouses, modern boutique-style hotels, and everything in between.
+However, budget hotels are easier to find in the suburbs and on the outskirts of the city, where you'll find charming guesthouses, modern boutique-style hotels and everything in between.
 Just don't leave it too late to get back to your hotel after an evening in central Pisa, as taxis and late-night buses can be hard to come by.

 And book early to avoid disappointment in June, when Pisa's events calendar is at its busiest.

 Once you've ticked the Leaning Tower off your sightseeing list, discover what else there is to do in and around Pisa...

 Perhaps one of the world's most photographed buildings - the 294 steps up the tower are not for the faint hearted.

 Surrounded by four of Pisa's great sights, this grassy square is an ideal spot for a romantic picnic in the sun.